Here are some five examples of Principles:

 5. Fifth, think about the long-term growth of the company and where you’d like to be positioned in the marketplace.
 You should have a principle or value that aligns with the future vision of the company.
 Are you going to be the best in the industry?
 Are you going to be the leading cost-saver in the industry?
 Are you going to be the fastest at delivery in the industry?
 Think about what will differentiate you from all your competitors.

-If you’re interested in exploring how to transform the way you communicate so your messages – verbal and nonverbal – are congruent no matter who you connect with: your team, other executives, potential clients and peers click on the Solutions tab to find out how you can display a positive Executive Presence.
+If you’re interested in exploring how to transform the way you communicate so your messages – verbal and nonverbal – are congruent no matter who connect with: your team, other executives, potential clients and peers click on the Training tab, Training for Leaders.